 Chunka Mui is a futurist and innovation advisor who helps organizations design and stress test innovation strategies focused at making the world a much better place.

 Chunka holds a B.S. in computer science and engineering from MIT.
-He was born in Hong Kong, raised on the South Side of Chicago, and now lives and zooms from the Champlain Valley of Western Vermont.
+In his younger days he was pretty quick with a soccer ball and a roundhouse kick.
+These days, his leisure activities tend more towards reading, gardening and bee-keeping.
+Chunka was born in Hong Kong, raised on the South Side of Chicago, and now lives and zooms from the Champlain Valley of Western Vermont.